How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 What can I use instead of yoga mat?

-Whether you are trying to avoid the common toxins in mainstream yoga mats or you want to practice more like the ancient yogis of India, there are lots of options for practicing yoga without a mat.
-An organic cotton yoga rug, yoga gloves and socks, or a cork yoga mat are excellent options.
+Whether trying to avoid the everyday toxins in mainstream yoga mats or practicing more like the ancient yogis of India, there are many options for practicing yoga without a mat.
+An organic cotton yoga rug, yoga gloves, and socks, or a cork yoga mat are excellent options.

 Check out this post for more about our favorite eco-friendly Yoga Mat Alternatives.